Boost your brain (and gut and nervous system) power with B

 the gut microbiota.
 (2) The gut and brain are intimately connected!

-Back And Neck Care Center helps Severna Park chiropractic patients discover just what their B vitamin levels are currently so they can elevate
+Back And Neck Care Center helps Severna Park chiropractic patients discover just what their B vitamin levels are now so they can elevate

 them as needed to safeguard the brain and the gut.